JULIETTA GUERRA

 Exploring the restorative realms of biomaterials

-with the slow art of creation, allowing me to embrace my
+This process provided me with the opportunity to reconnect with the slow art of creation, allowing me to embrace my experimental side fully.

 This intentional approach fosters a greater appreciation for craftsmanship, resulting in pieces that reflect both artistic